chrispenny/silverstripe-dataobject-to-fixture/README.md

 ## Unsupported relationships

 - `many_many` where **no** `through` relationship has been defined (you should be using `through`....
 Use `through`).
-- `has_one` relationships that result in a loop of relationships.
+- `has_one` relationships that result in a loop of relationships (`belongs_to` is the "backward" definition for a `has_one` relationship, unfortunately, this is not currently supported in fixtures, so, we have no way to create a fixture for relationships that loop).

 ## Fluent support